security-force-monitor/research-handbook/source/incidents_attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field is used to store information about the Location where an incident happened.
-The value included in this field must be taken from :ref:`Location: Location Identifier` attribute from the Location dataset.
+The value included in this field must be taken from ``id:entity`` attribute from the Location dataset.
 For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.

 incident:location:names:qa